Chapter VIII of the Constitution of Australia: The process

 A bill containing the change must be passed by the Commonwealth parliament.
 This bill must be passed by an absolute majority in both houses.
 If one house passes the bill containing the proposed change while the other refuses, it may attempt to pass the bill again.
-If the second house again refuses to pass it, the Governor-General (presumably on the advice of the Prime Minister) may still submit the proposed change for referendum.
+If the second house again refuses to pass it, the Governor-General may still submit the proposed change for referendum.

 The proposed change must then be submitted to Australian electors for approval.
 That referendum must occur at least two months after the bill has passed, and at most six months after.
 Parliament may make laws setting out the procedures for the referendum (e.g. in the Referendum (Machinery Provisions) Act 1984), although all people eligible to vote for the House of Representatives are expressly eligible to vote in referendums by force of s128.

 A referendum will succeed if double majority is achieved.
 This consists of (1) a majority being carried among electors in a majority of states, and (2) a majority of electors nationally (including territories).

 An additional requirement is that any state specifically affected by an amendment must be one of the states with a majority among electors.
 This additional requirement applies when a change would reduce a state's representation in either house of parliament, alter state boundaries, or otherwise alter constitutional provisions specifically in relation to that state.